Is your business ready to go global?

 How One Hong Kong Entrepreneur Is Changing The Game In Menstrual Health

-The rise of femtech and businesses aimed at solving women’s issues has led to business innovation and improved society for the better.
-Social impact entrepreneur Olivia Cotes-James explains how her female-owned business is tackling menstrual health, one period at a time.
+The rise of femtech and greater spotlight on women’s issues has sparked a new wave of community-conscious businesses and start-ups.
+Social impact entrepreneur Olivia Cotes-James explains how her company, LUÜNA, tackles menstrual health, one period at a time.

-Like many homegrown businesses, we started small; developing new products based on a gap in the market to meet a very specific need.
-Fast forward to today, and we’re delivering education in schools and corporate environments and driving positive social impact in as many ways as we can.
+Like many homegrown businesses, we started small; developing new products for a gap in the market to meet a specific need.
+Five years later, we’re a B Corp™ certified enterprise, working in schools and corporate environments to drive positive social impact in as many ways as we can.

 A brand built with healthier bodies in mind

 I struggled with painful period symptoms for many years.
-Conversations with friends and others in my circle quickly revealed I wasn’t alone.
+Conversations with friends quickly revealed I wasn’t alone.
 Most available products on the market contained chemicals and plastic, which can cause health issues and allergies.

 Small boxes of period products